ddsbook/blog/2014/09/dga-part2.md

     sampledga$fivegram <- getngram(fivegood, sampledga$domain)
     sampledga$gram345 <- getngram(good345, sampledga$domain)

+Note that I am just tossing in every n-gram from 1 to 5 characters and the merging of 3, 4, and 5 n-grams.
+I doubt that all of these will be helpful and I fully expect that many of these will be dropped in the final model, which I will cover in part 3.

 ### Dictionary matching

 There is one last feature I want to add and that will try to answer the